reyemtm/wmts-server/README.md

 ## Why

-The WMTS mbtiles-server project is no longer maintained, however the need still exists for a modern WMTS tile server.
-While working on bringing this functionality to the GO project above, the language barrier was steeper than anticipated so in the meantime I have pieced together a working WMTS tile server for NodeJS.
+The WMTS mbtiles-server project is no longer maintained so this project attempts to bring WMTS functionality to  a tile server that works with a modern version of NodeJS.
+My initial efforts centered around bringing this functionality to the [mbtileserver (GO)](https://github.com/consbio/mbtileserver) project, but the language barrier was steeper than anticipated.
+The result is this work-in-progress WMTS tile server for NodeJS with a few added features.

-> This is a work in progress and all routes and functions may be changed.
+> NOTE: This is a work in progress and all routes and functions may be changed.

 ## Purpose

-Create a simple to use, performant tile server in NodeJS with WMTS and XYZ endpoints that reads from mbtiles sqlite database files.
-This is part of a FOSS4G toolchain to enable publishing geospatial data to the web.
+Create a simple to use, performant tile server in NodeJS with WMTS and XYZ endpoints that reads from `mbtiles` database files.
+This is part of larger a Free and OpenSource for GIS toolchain to enable publishing geospatial data to the web.

 ## Features

-- Tilejson
+- Tilejson Endpoint
-- WMTS
+- WMTS Endpoint (for use in ArcGIS Online)
 - Map Preview
-- Overzoom 2x for raster tiles, limited to zoom levels above 17
+- Overzoom 3x for raster tiles, limited to zoom levels above 17

 ## Requirements